PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 freeze all arguments and the two distinct outer neighbors.
 The eventual phase should therefore use one frozen explicit context, one injected callback, and fourteen stable IDs while preserving both top-level boundaries.

+That sequence now uses a frozen `TerminalSliceConcatRecoveryContext` and fourteen stable IDs in `passes/terminal_slice_concat_recovery_orchestration.py`.
+Thirteen owners are direct imports and the channel-slice/pad/mul boundary is one explicit callback.
+The historical helper remains a zero-argument top-level boundary but now captures only the context and delegates to the runner; both invocations and their distinct neighbors are unchanged.
+Architecture and adjacent owner tests combine stable phase multiplicity with remaining direct calls, preserving all former execution totals.
+Focused, related-owner, core, and TensorFlow-import- blocked suites pass.
+Characterize the neighboring terminal affine/concat/split sequence before the next extraction.